0xPolygon/polygon-docs/docs/tools/oracles/tellor.md

 Tellor is an oracle that provides censorship resistant data that is secured by simple crypto-economic incentives.
 Data can be provided by anyone and checked by everyone.
 Tellor’s flexible structure can provide any data at any time interval to allow for easy experimentation/innovation.

-## (Soft) Prerequisites
+## (Soft) prerequisites

 We're assuming the following about your coding skill-level to focus on the oracle aspect.

 Assumptions:

-- you can navigate a terminal
+- You can navigate a terminal.
-- you have npm installed
+- You have npm installed.
-- you know how to use npm to manage dependencies
+- You know how to use npm to manage dependencies.

 Tellor is a live and open-sourced oracle ready for implementation.
 This beginner's guide is here to showcase the ease with which one can get up and running with Tellor, providing your project with a fully decentralized and censorship-resistant oracle.